GriffinJohnston/ldrs/readme.md

 ## Tree Shaking

-This package is designed to maximize the benefits of [tree shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking); so when you use a modern bundler like Webpack, Rollup or Parcel, and `import { Orbit } from '@uiball/loaders'` only the tiny code for the Orbit loader ends up in your app.
+This package is designed to maximize the benefits of [tree shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking); so when you use a modern bundler like Webpack, Rollup or Parcel, and `import { Orbit } from '@uiball/loaders'` only the tiny code for the Orbit loader ends up in your app (most are less than 1kb).

+## Platform Support

+This is a pure ESM library, so no `require()`-ing from CommonJS.

+Next.js doesn't transpile ESM modules by default and will throw an error, but you can add support with this package: https://www.npmjs.com/package/next-transpile-modules.

+Loaders make use of CSS custom properties (CSS variables) and keyframe animations, which work great in all modern browsers.
+Internet Explorer is not supported, however.

 ## Options